 User manual translation

 As a manufacturer you’re obliged to have the user manuals of your software applications and operating instructions of your products translated into the official language of the target country.
-That means that if you want to sell your product in the USA or the United Kingdom, you need an English translation.
+That means that if you want to sell your product in the USA or the United Kingdom, you need a technical translation.
 To avoid product liability claims because of errors in your technical documentation, you should commit yourself to quality in your user manual.

 Role of user manuals